ksaaskil/webextension-webpack-boilerplate-ts/README.md

 - Inclusion of [webextension-polyfill-ts](https://github.com/Lusito/webextension-polyfill-ts) for accessing browser APIs via [webextension-polyfill](https://github.com/mozilla/webextension-polyfill)
 - Refactored webpack configuration for separate development and production configurations

-## Running locally (in Chrome)

-1. Run `yarn start` or `yarn build` to create bundle
-1. Open the Extension Management page by navigating to `chrome://extensions`.
-1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-1. Click the `Load unpacked` button and select `build/` directory.

 ## Development

 Install dependencies: